nwg-piotr/nwg-menu/README.md

 ## Running

 Plugin integration and the config GUI will be available in the nwg-panel 0.3.1 release.
-For now you can start the menu from the command line / key binding.
-On sway, if you provide the output name, the window will be automatically scaled to the output height * 0.6.
-This may look bad on vertically oriented displays: use `-width` / `height` arguments where necessary.
+For now you can start the menu from the command line / key binding. **On sway**, if you provide the output name, the window will be automatically scaled to the output height * 0.6 in both dimensions.
+This may look bad on vertical displays: use `-width` / `height` arguments where necessary.
 Since one of my displays is vertical, I use a key binding as below:

 ```
 bindsym Mod1+F2 exec nwg-menu -d -width 648 -height 648
 ```

-## Compatibility

-1. **sway** for sure
-2. **other Wayland compositors** - probably

 ## Styling